boston-pm/boston-pm.github.io/index.md

 _Previous meetings' minutes are recorded at the bottom of the [latest history file](./History-03-Email.html)._

+## April 9th, 2024 - No meeting

+If I'm able to chase the Eclipse, I won't be holding a meeting the next evening.

-## February 13th, 2024 - un-meeting or tech topic?
+## May 14th, 2024 - NEXT MEETING ?

-If nothing else we could discuss interesting TPRC videos, but i hope to have a module or something to discuss.
+Anyone have a topic?

 ------------